tmonks/100-days-of-code/log.md

 ## Day 92, December 1, Sunday
 D92 #100DaysOfCode
 Completed a really fun maze "path finder" kata on Codewars.
 Worked on my Hour of Code project some more - changed it to a farm theme and added some fun sound effects.
 Also added sound and finished my Pong game in Python.

+## Day 93, December 2, Monday
+D93 #100DaysOfCode #freeCodeCamp
+Started the Exercise Tracker API project.
+Got set up in Glitch, created and connected to database, set up Schema.
+I learned more about schemas in Mongoose and how to set up unique indexes, default values, and required values, and arrays of objects.